Maxime-Cllt/DataStorm/README.md

 ## Description

 DataStorm is a software that insert into a database the data of a CSV or Excel file.
-The software is able to insert the data into a new table or into an existing table.
+The software is able to insert the data into a new table or into an existing table and optimise the type of the columns to reduce the size of the database.
 Using C++ and Qt, the software can insert the data very efficiently and into different database management systems like MySQL, PostgreSQL or SQLite.

 ## Features